 Zoho Desk

-While it might not be one of the best options out there, Zoho Desk provides an affordable option — starting at $14 per user per month — that is geared towards small businesses.
-You'll get a lot of customer service features, although it is lacking a bit when it comes to customer feedback and the number of communication channels you can take advantage of.
+Zoho Desk provides one of the affordable CRMs for customer support — starting at $14 per user, per month — that is geared towards small businesses.
+You’ll get a lot of customer service features, although it is lacking a bit when it comes to customer feedback and the number of communication channels you can take advantage of.

 Still, Zoho Desk provides great ticketing channels, plenty of contact focused features, and a lot of data so you can hone your strategy a bit more effectively.
 Here are a few pros, cons, and screenshots to get a better idea of how these customer service-focused CRM operates.